-- 1. $IWB = \beta_0 + \beta_1 SL$ (Servant leadership has a significant effect on innovative work behavior) - 2. $WENG = \beta_0 + \beta_1 SL$ (Servant leadership has a significant effect on job engagement) - 3. $IWB = \beta_0 + \beta_1 WENG$ (Job engagement has a significant effect on innovative work behavior) - 4. $IWB = \beta_0 + \beta_1 SL + \beta_2 WENG$ (Servant leadership has a significant effect on innovative work behavior through job engagement)
+- 1. $IWB = \beta_0 + \beta_1 SL$ (Servant leadership has a significant effect on innovative work behavior). - 2. $WENG = \beta_0 + \beta_1 SL$ (Servant leadership has a significant effect on job engagement). - 3. $IWB = \beta_0 + \beta_1 WENG$ (Job engagement has a significant effect on innovative work behavior). - 4. $IWB = \beta_0 + \beta_1 SL + \beta_2 WENG$ (Servant leadership has a significant effect on innovative work behavior through job engagement).

 Hypothesis testing was conducted using SmartPLS 3.2.9, which considers path coefficients and parameter coefficients.
 As per Hair et al. (2022), the t-statistic value and p-value aid in determining the significance of the relationships between variables.
 If the t-statistic value exceeds 1.96 and the p-value is below 0.05, it indicates that all hypotheses are supported.
 After analyzing the data, it was found that all hypotheses in this study were supported.
-The findings of the study indicate that servant leadership has a significant direct effect on innovative work behavior (IWB).
+The study suggests that there is a positive correlation between servant leadership and innovative work behavior (IWB).
 Additionally, job engagement is found to significantly mediate the relationship between servant leadership and IWB.
-Therefore, it can be concluded that job engagement acts as a partial mediator of the relationship between servant leadership and IWB.
+Consequently, work engagement serves as a partial mediator in servant leadership and IWB interactions.
 The results of the hypothesis testing can be found in Table 6.